BDC Hamburger Icon

 Open row

-Application inconsistencies and resume discrepancies — even for something as minor as employment dates — are red flags that can disqualify you from job candidacy.
-Whether there’s an arrest record you forgot about, a criminal conviction you chose to ignore, or false court records about you online, it’s essential to know what employers will see in the preemployment screening process.
+You aced the job interview and are confident an offer letter is coming.
+However, the hiring process isn’t quite over.
+The employer will likely run a background check, and what it reveals may derail your hopes.
+For example, application inconsistencies and resume discrepancies — even for something as minor as employment dates — are red flags that can disqualify you from job candidacy.
+Even more significant issues, such as an arrest record you forgot about, a criminal conviction you chose to ignore, or false court records about you online, could impact your desirability as a candidate.

 Editor’s note: Need an employee background check service for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.